 Startup businesses have limited working capital before they reach their break-even point.
-Therefore, keeping a thorough track of every fiscal transaction in a specific time period is crucial for its sustenance and growth.
+Keeping a thorough track of every fiscal transaction in a specific time period is crucial for sustenance and growth.

 What is a Nominal Account?

-In simpler terms, a nominal account is a general ledger that is maintained by a business.
-This ledger keeps a detailed record of all the revenue generated, expenses made, and profits or losses documented by this company in a given financial year.
-This temporary account is closed by the company at the end of the specific financial year.
+A nominal account is a general ledger maintained by a business.
+It keeps a detailed record of all the revenue generated, expenses made, and profits or losses documented by this company in a given financial year.
+This temporary account is closed by the company at the end of the financial year.

 The account opens with a zero balance every accounting cycle.
 When it is closed, the net balance gets transferred to the capital account or retained earnings account of the company – based on its ownership structure.